felixge/felixge.de/posts/2013/03/03/hello-world.md

 started last year, so as time allows, I'll write about quad copter hacking and the events we're organizing.

-So, that's it for now, but please make sure to subscribe to new posts if youre interested in Making Money with Open Source, Go, File Uploads or Quad Copter hacking - it should be interesting.
+So, that's it for now, but please make sure to subscribe to new posts if you're interested in Making Money with Open Source, Go, File Uploads or Quad Copter hacking - it should be interesting.